 Summary of Advantages and Disadvantages

-The chart below provides a quick review on the advantages and disadvantages of the delivery models we’ve discussed.
+The chart below provides a summary of the advantages and disadvantages of the delivery models we’ve discussed.

 Suggested Approach

 Set your delivery decision aside until the end, so that you can truly focus on your requirements and the product that best fits those needs, before debating how to deploy it.
 Remember that many vendors today offer both delivery options, so this might be a lesser issue than you think.